zyxrhythm/zyxw/README.txt

 Before you deploy this on your server, make sure:
 1. Your host is running a Unix based OS like Ubuntu and CentOS.
 2. Make sure Bash 4.x is installed on your host and 'cgi-bin' can execute Bash scripts.
-3. The following are on the host and the scripts are permitted to utilize them:
--whois (the scripts can also work with jwhois)
+3. The following commands are available on the host and the scripts are permitted to utilize them: whois (the scripts can also work with jwhois), dig, nslookup, openssl, nmap, gawk sed, grep, echo, cat, cut, tr, rev, bc, column, host
--dig
--nslookup
--openssl
--nmap
--gawk
--sed
--grep
--echo
--cat
--cut
--tr
--rev
--bc
--column
--host
 4. The conf file of whois / jwhois is up to date.
 (The conf file will dictate what TLDs will be supported so make sure it is up to date)

 ---------------------